MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-copilot-faq.md

 ### How will Microsoft use customer data to train Copilot for Sales?

-Copilot unlocks business value by connecting LLMs to the customer’s own business data—in a secure, complaint, privacy-preserving way.
+Copilot unlocks business value by connecting LLMs to the customer’s own business data in a secure, complaint, privacy-preserving way.

-Copilot generates answers anchored in real-time business content—customer’s own documents, emails, calendar, chats, meetings, contacts, and other business data—and combines them with working context, the meeting the user is in now, the email exchanges had on a topic, the chat conversations had last week etc., to deliver accurate, relevant, contextual responses.
+Copilot generates answers anchored in real-time business content (customer's own documents, emails, calendar, chats, meetings, contacts, and other business data) and combines them with working context, the meeting the user is in now, the email exchanges had on a topic, the chat conversations had last week, and  to deliver accurate, relevant, contextual responses.

-Microsoft, however, does not use customers’ data to train LLMs.
+Microsoft, however, doesn't use customers' data to train LLMs.
 We believe the customers’ data is their data, aligned to [Microsoft's data privacy policy](https://aka.ms/privacy).
 AI-powered LLMs are trained on a large but limited corpus of data.
-Prompts, responses, and data accessed through Microsoft Graph and Microsoft services are not used to train Microsoft Copilot for Sales capabilities for use by other customers.
-Furthermore, the foundation models are not improved through usage of Copilot by individual customers.
+Prompts, responses, and data accessed through Microsoft Graph and Microsoft services aren't used to train Microsoft Copilot for Sales capabilities for use by other customers.
+Furthermore, the foundation models aren't improved through usage of Copilot by individual customers.
 This means the customer’s own data is accessible only by authorized users within their organization unless the customer explicitly consents to other access or use.

 ### How will Copilot for Sales manage GDPR policies?

 Copilot for Sales complies with GDPR policies.

 The Dynamics App for Outlook is strictly an enablement app that bridges the gap between outlook and DV data.
-The app is not being invested in, but rather we are focusing on bringing critical enablement features to the Copilot for Sales App in addition to all of the empowerment features related to generative AI and insights to help sellers get the job done in the context of their work in Outlook.
-Sellers should be encouraging there customers to migrate to the Copilot for Sales app to take advantage of our innovation and investments (two existing gaps, entity creation and entity global search are being worked on and should be delivered in Q1 of CY24).
+The app isn't being invested in, but rather we're focusing on bringing critical enablement features to the Copilot for Sales App in addition to all of the empowerment features related to generative AI and insights to help sellers get the job done in the context of their work in Outlook.
+Sellers should encourage their customers to migrate to the Copilot for Sales app to take advantage of our innovation and investments (two existing gaps, entity creation and entity global search are being worked on and should be delivered in the first quarter of 2024).

 ## Resources